This section was written by Leandro Cabo from rhcplivearchive.com

 Unreleased, but performed live

-Dates: April - May 1991
+Dates: May - June 1991

-Players: John Frusciante
+Musicians: John Frusciante

 Recorded at: John’s Home (8505 Hollywood Blvd), Los Angeles, CA